ManyuDhyani/ProCare-Health-Care-Platform/README.md

 Install all dependencies in package.json using cmd:
 >> npm install

+We added seed file to add some data.
+Still to assign user type family, staff, or admin with "F", "S" and "A" respectively we have to use mongoDB compass.
+Later will add functinality to admin dasboard in sprint 3.
+For now type command:
+>> node seed.js

+Also to run test file "test.js" present in backend folder, we can run it now.
+>> node test.js

+Now continuing with backend server:
 Note: Before Running the Express server please check for MongoDB on your system.
 The MongoDB should be running at port 27017.
 Now run the Express server using cmd:
 >> npm start